junxit/us-congress-bills-116/bill.md

   - **(A)** in paragraph (1), by striking “graduated sanctions” and inserting “graduated sanctions and incentives”;
   - **(B)** in paragraph (3), by striking “hiring juvenile court judges, probation officers, and court-appointed defenders and special advocates, and”;
   - **(C)** by striking paragraphs (4) and (7), and redesignating paragraphs (5) through (17) as paragraphs (4) through (15), respectively; and
-  - **(D)** in paragraph (11), as so redesignated, by striking “research-based bullying, cy­ber­bul­ly­ing, and gang prevention programs” and inserting “interventions such as researched-based anti-bullying, anti-cyberbullying, and gang prevention programs, as well as mental health services and trauma-informed practices”;
+  - **(D)** in paragraph (11), as so redesignated, by striking “research-based bullying, cyberbullying, and gang prevention programs” and inserting “interventions such as researched-based anti-bullying, anti-cyberbullying, and gang prevention programs, as well as mental health services and trauma-informed practices”;
 - **(2)** in section 1802—
   - **(A)** in subsection (d)(3), by inserting after “individualized sanctions” the following: “, incentives,”;
   - **(B)** in subsection (e)(1)(B), by striking “graduated sanctions” and inserting “graduated sanctions and incentives”; and